Coiot/strides-strokes/src/pages/index.md

       healthier lifestyles.

-      The participants of this 24-hour event will be by invitation only however, we encourage everyone in the community to come and encourage the participants throughout the duration of this event.
+      The participants of this 24-hour event will be by invitation only; however, we encourage everyone in the community to come and encourage the participants throughout the duration of this event.
 We also hope that this event inspires you to take the first step in living a healthier